zaqifathis/BIMserver-doc/New-query-langage.md

 - OQL
 - GraphQL (intro + good description of why REST sucks: https://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html)

+## GraphQL

+Looks pretty cool.
+Main reasons for not choosing it:
+- The actual query part seems to be quite limited, for example no range queries (>, <).
+We could implement a "oid" and "guid" root calls server side.
+Maybe even as lists, and combined with type as well...
+- Not only a new language, but also a new syntax, but there is a Java implementation of the parsing already (https://github.com/andimarek/graphql-java)

 ## Other considerations

 - Will not be supplied as a plugin but integated in BIMserver.
 Code will be way to complex to support other "query engines" in a useful way.